 Form 990 Resources and Tools

-Form 990 series returns are required to be filed by most tax-exempt organizations, except for church and government-affiliated organizations.
-Form 990 is the IRS primary tool for gathering information about tax-exempt organizations, for educating organizations about tax law requirements and ensuring their compliance.
-Organizations use it to inform the public about their programs.
-In addition, most states rely on Form 990 to perform charitable and other regulatory oversight, and to satisfy state income tax filing requirements for organizations claiming exemption from state income tax.
+A tax-exempt organization must file an annual information return or notice with the IRS, unless an exception applies.
+Annual information returns include Form 990, Form 990-EZ and Form 990-PF.
+Form 990-N (e-Postcard) is an annual notice.
+Form 990 is the IRS' primary tool for gathering information about tax-exempt organizations, educating organizations about tax law requirements and promoting compliance.
+Organizations also use the Form 990 to share information with the public about their programs.
+Additionally, most states rely on the Form 990 to perform charitable and other regulatory oversight and to satisfy state income tax filing requirements for organizations claiming exemption from state income tax.